oerdnj/dp2025/main.typ

 === Signing and Verification Speeds

 The speed of signing and verification processes is essential for the efficient operation of DNS and DNSSEC.
-The study found that while some PQC algorithms, such as Hawk-256 and Hawk-512, offer signing and verification speeds comparable to or better than traditional algorithms like RSA and ECDSA, others like SQISign-I exhibit significantly slower performance.
+The study found that while some PQC algorithms, such as HAWK-256 and HAWK-512, offer signing and verification speeds comparable to or better than traditional algorithms like RSA and ECDSA, others like SQIsign-I exhibit significantly slower performance.
 This can be a limiting factor for DNS resolver operators, but also for authoritative DNS server operators and signer, especially for large zones or DNS operators with large number of signed zones.

 === Performance Impact

 The performance impact of integrating PQC algorithms into DNSSEC was evaluated through extensive benchmarking.
-The study results showed that while some algorithms like Hawk-256 and Hawk-512 have minimal impact on the DNS Resolver performance, others like Falcon-512 and SQISign-I introduce noticeable latency and computational overhead.
+The study results showed that while some algorithms like HAWK-256 and HAWK-512 have minimal impact on the DNS Resolver performance, others like FALCON-512 and SQIsign-I introduce noticeable latency and computational overhead.
 This highlights the need for careful selection and optimization of Quantum-Safe algorithms for DNSSEC.

 == Contributions to the Field